mrdeepeshkumar/Telecom_Churn_prediction/README.md

  * Model Building using RFE, p-values and VIFs
  * Evaluation
  # Conclusion
 I have predicted whether a particular customer will switch to another telecom provider or not.The implementation was done using the Logistic Regression and Principal Component Analysis and got 82 % accuracy.
+Implemented the model  to predict whether a particular customer will switch to another telecom provider or not.In telecom terminology, this is referred to as churning and not churning, respectively.